 Consultations have taken place with the Vice-Chancellor, Deputy Vice Chancellor, Development and Alumni Relations Office, Regional Engagement and Estates Services.
-Additionally a staff/stakeholder consultation was undertaken on 11 January 2018 which included participation by 30 members of staff in a consultation roundtable
+Additionally a staff consultation was undertaken in February 2023.

 Part 2: Screening questions

 Introduction

 The answers to the following screening questions will assist the University in making a decision whether or not there is a need to carry out an equality impact assessment on the policy.
 The following information is provided to help you to identify and comment on the level of likely impact of the policy in question 1 to 4.